 - Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - You, your PCP, or your designated representative may need to get approval in advance from our Plan for certain services (this is called getting "prior authorization").
-If prior authorization is required and you or your physician fails to obtain prior authorization, BSW SeniorCare Advantage Premium (HMO) will not pay for the services.
+If prior authorization is required and you or your physician fails to obtain prior authorization, BSW SeniorCare Advantage Premium (HMO-POS) will not pay for the services.
 See Chapter 4, Section 2.1 for information about prior authorization or referral.
-Specialists and facilities must be in the contracted provider network in order for services to process under your BSW SeniorCare Advantage Premium (HMO).
-For further assistance, call 1-866-334-3141 (TTY: 711), 7 a.m.
-8 p.m., seven days a week (including major holidays).
+Specialists and facilities must be in the contracted provider network in order for services to process under your BSW SeniorCare Advantage Premium (HMO-POS).
+For further assistance, call 1-866-334-3141 (TTY: 711), October 1 through March 31 from 7 a.m.
+8 p.m., seven days a week (excluding major holidays); and April 1 through September 30 from 7 a.m.
+8 p.m., Monday through Friday (excluding major holidays).